kubernetes-sigs/azurefile-csi-driver/charts/README.md

 | `windows.image.nodeDriverRegistrar.pullPolicy`    | windows csi-node-driver-registrar image pull policy        | IfNotPresent                                                      |

 ## Troubleshooting

-If there are some errors when using helm to install, follow the steps to debug:

-1. Add `--wait -v=5 --debug` in `helm install` command.
+ - Add `--wait -v=5 --debug` in `helm install` command to get detailed error.
-2. Then the error pods  can be located.
-3. Use `kubectl describe ` to acquire more info.
+ - Use `kubectl describe` to acquire more info.
-4. Check the related resource of the pod, such as serviceaacount, rbac, etc.
+ - Check the related resource of the pod, such as serviceaacount, rbac, etc.